taigrr/systemctl/README.md

 # systemctl

 This library aims at providing idiomatic `systemctl` bindings for go developers, in order to make it easier to write system tooling using golang.
+This tool tries to take guesswork out of arbitrarily shelling out to `systemctl` by providing a structured, throuroughly-tested wrapper for the `systemctl` functions most-likely to be used in a system program.

+If your system isn't running (or targeting another system running) `systemctl`, this library will be of little use to you.

 ## What is systemctl

-systemctl  is a command-line program which grants the user control over the systemd system and service manager.
+`systemctl` is a command-line program which grants the user control over the systemd system and service manager.

-systemctl may be used to introspect and control the state of the "systemd" system and service manager.
-Please refer to systemd(1) for an introduction into the basic concepts and functionality this tool manages.
+`systemctl` may be used to introspect and control the state of the "systemd" system and service manager.
+Please refer to `systemd(1)` for an introduction into the basic concepts and functionality this tool manages.

-## Supported functions
+## Supported systemctl functions

 - [ ] `systemctl is-failed`
 - [ ] `systemctl is-active`